 Why Work With Attorney Newman?

-Alan Burton Newman, PLC is a Los Angeles-based law firm that provides aggressive legal representation to employees in their fight against workplace discrimination.
+Alan Burton Newman, PLC is a Los Angeles-based employment law firm that provides aggressive legal representation to employees in their fight against workplace discrimination.
 Whether you are employed by a small company or a large corporation, hiring an employment attorney with more than four decades of legal experience, will significantly improve your chances of proving gender discrimination.

 - Attorney Newman is the first attorney to have received a million dollar settlement in a sexual harassment case and has been able to win many substantial settlements for his clients over the years.